“‘ere squire, you looking for a ticket?” This is what you need to know

 Travel and Accommodation

-Obviously you will have to sort out your own travel and accommodation but if you are looking for advice you could go on to the St Pauli Fans UK Message Board (see the Planning a trip to watch St Pauli thread).
+Obviously you will have to sort out your own travel and accommodation but if you are looking for advice you could go on to the St Pauli Fans UK Message Board (see our About Us section for the link).